Ebiroll/qemu_esp32/README.md

 > Serial flasher config  --->  Flash size (4 MB)

   However it seems that latest chages in the bootloader (esp-idf) breaks this, flash hash caclulations dont match.
-This is probably due to a double error.
+  This is because bootloader always use hardware acceleration to calculate the hash and qemu does not emulate hardware SHA5 calculation.

 ```
- git checkout v2.0
- git submodule update --init
+  Component config  --->
+       mbedTLS  --->
+          [ ] Enable hardware SHA acceleration

+So now the toflash.c program will overwrite the checksum with 00000

 ```